 Step 10: Conduct an Early-Course Assessment and Adjust

-In the fourth/fifth week of fall semester, the university organized a centralized early-semester feedback survey to help instructors make informed mid-course corrections, if necessary.
+In the fourth/fifth week of fall semester, the university will distribute a centralized early-semester feedback survey to help instructors make informed mid-course corrections, if necessary.

 Instructors are encouraged to review this input and make adjustments to their online course materials, activities, or approaches.

 Here are some resources for those looking for help interpreting results or making mid-course corrections,